 But the team that developed OceanOne, while they are planning to continue archaeological dives, is also hoping that their creation is another step toward an all-purpose autonomous robot.
 They want to build robots that can work on oil rigs, in nuclear power plants — in all kinds of situations where people would be in danger.

 Automation has for decades replaced human beings in dangerous situations.
-Increasing innovation is extending that benefit of automation.
+Increasing innovation is extending that benefit of automation — robot safety, if you will.

 As with all robotics, motion control is key.
 If your Rexroth electric industrial motion control needs support and service, call us.
 We specialize in Rexroth electric drive and control systems, including legacy systems.